-Counts the number of points in the specified window and version.
-By default returns the latest total count of points in the stream.
-This helper method sums the counts of all StatPoints returned by aligned_windows.
+The total number of points in the stream for the specified window.

+Note: This helper method sums the counts of all StatPoints returned by aligned_windows.
 Because of this, note that the start and end timestamps may be adjusted if they are not powers of 2.
 For smaller windows of time, you may also need to adjust the pointwidth to ensure that the count granularity is captured appropriately.